 The Downunder Cafe offering all you care to eat meals and the D-C Store convenience store are on the west side of Virginia Street below Argenta Hall.
 The Overlook is located in the Jot Travis Building by Manzanita Lake and offers Starbucks specialty coffees, pizza, burgers, sandwiches and other popular foods such as sushi.

-Other locations include Elements Café featuring Peet's Coffee in the Davidson Mathematics and Science Center, Las Trojes Express Mexican restaurant in the Ansari Business Building, the Northside Café in the Fitzgerald Student Services Building, Bytes Café featuring Peet's Coffee in the Mathewson-IGT Knowledge Center, Pathways Café in the Center for Molecular Medicine, and Jolt-N-Java in front of the Getchell Building.
+Other locations include Elements Café featuring Peet's Coffee in the Davidson Mathematics and Science Center, Las Trojes Express Mexican restaurant in the Ansari Business Building, The Works in the Fitzgerald Student Services Building, Bytes Café featuring Peet's Coffee in the Mathewson-IGT Knowledge Center, Pathways Café in the Center for Molecular Medicine, and Jolt-N-Java in front of the Getchell Building.

 Students can also have Dominos Pizza delivered to their residence hall by using their FoodBucks account.
 A variety of meal plans is available for both on and off campus students.
 For more information on meal plans, FoodBucks, or other dining services visit the Residential Life, Housing, and Food Service office in Juniper Hall, call us at (775) 784-1113, or visit Residential Life, Housing, and Food Service online.

-Coin-operated washers, dryers and vending machines can be found in each building.
+Card operated washers and dryers and coin operated vending machines can be found in each building.
 Report any malfunctions to your front desk immediately.
 Desk staff will notify the appropriate vender to correct the problem.
 The vending company will provide any refunds due.